Pine Mountain Settlement School

 RELIGION Guide: FORMALIZED SERVICES

 The services in the Pine Mountain Chapel were formalized by 1928 when the Chapel was completed and provided a central location for religious services.
-Director Glyn Morris, an ordained minister in the Presbyterian faith from Yale’s Union Theological Seminary, brought his own liberal Presbyterian religious stamp to the campus, but he still attempted to be true to the non-denominational observance of religious practice.
+Director Glyn Morris, an ordained minister in the Presbyterian faith from Yale’s Union Theological Seminary, brought his own liberal Presbyterian religious stamp to the campus, still he attempted to be true to the non-denominational observance of the religious practice.

 Students entering Chapel during Boarding School years, c.
 1940s [ii_chapel_0352a.jpg]